homeomorfismo/STAT409Project/Reports/FinalPresentation/finalSlides.typ

 + Pipe organs have been around for hundreds of years, and making them sound just right is a special job called intonation, or _voicing_.
 + The way a pipe looks and is built -- like its size, shape, and material-- can change how it sounds.
 + These details are decided first, and then the pipes are fine-tuned before being added to the organ.

+== Main goals

+#columns(2)[
+  #psu-block(title: "Ising Number as a predictor", fill-color: psu-purple)[
+    - Ideally, we would like to use *the Ising number* to predict the intonation of a pipe.
+    - Using a data-driven approach, we aim to correct the formulation of the Ising number, hopefully to integrate the flow of the wind jet in the pipe and improve the prediction of the intonation.
+  ]

+  #colbreak()

+  #psu-block(title: "Predict good distribution of partials", fill-color: psu-purple)[
+    - In general, it is desirable to have an understanding of *the distribution of the (intensity of the) partials of a pipe*.
+    - Being able to model and predict the distribution of the partials of a pipe is a key aspect of voicing.
+  ]
+]

 #pagebreak()